jedisct1/dsvpn/README.md

 sudo ./dsvpn client vpn.key 34.216.127.34 1959
 ```

 This is a MacOS client, connecting to the VPN server `34.216.127.34` on port `1959`.
-The port number is optional as well.
+The port number is optional here as well.

 On MacOS, the VPN server can be specified as a host name.
 Linux currently requires an IP address.